 The first part was to cobble together all the Kubernetes manifests required to install PowerDNS.
 Helm to the rescue.
 I found a community created chart.
 It came close to everything I needed but still missed a few things.
 So I cloned it and made my own Helm chart.
 The chart installs PowerDNS with a single pod MariaDB and persistence storage disabled.
 The idea being if my PowerDNS deployment falls apart, external-dns will re-sync it within 60s of restart, so we don’t need any form of real persistence.

 To make this all work, PowerDNS needs to have knowledge of the domain(s) it’s going to manage entries for.
 This domain should end up being a sub-domain of your main network.
 For this post, I’m going to assume your main network router is configured for a domain like mydomain.house and all your home devices use your router for DNS resolution.
 Knowing that we are going to setup PowerDNS to manage a domain called k8s.mydomain.house.

 The Helm chart I created takes a list of domains you want to have PowerDNS manage and it will configure them on startup.
 Since there are some api keys and passwords involved in all this, you also need to set a few more details, and in the end, you have a values file for the Helm chart that looks like this:

 So a couple of things to note in that block, particularly the service section.
-I have 2 annotations.
-The first is for MetalLB (which I use as a LoadBalancer) to allow the same IP to share multiple service resources on the same port, which is needed for TCP and UDP resolution on DNS.
-I also have another entry for external-dns, because well I want my PowerDNS to have an entry about itself managed by external-dns… because I can.
-This annotation is how you configure any load balanced service to work with external-dns.
-Ingress rules just need the host specified.
+I have an annotation specified.
+This is for MetalLB (which I use as a LoadBalancer) to allow the same IP to share multiple service resources on the same port, which is needed for TCP and UDP resolution on DNS.

 With that yaml saved in a file you can install it all like this: